The Next Frontier of AI-Enabled Collaborative Learning

 October 16, 2019

 To be effective learning analytics tools must not only be technically robust but also designed to support use by real people.
-In this webinar, Alyssa Wise presents a diverse set of examples of the ways that NYU-LEARN is including educators and students in the process of building and implementing learning analytics.
-We look at examples of how to: involve students in the creation and revision of learning analytics solutions for their own use; work with instructors to align analytically available metrics with valued course pedagogy; and partner with an educational team to design and implement interventions based on at-risk students predictions.
+In this webinar, Alyssa Wise presented a diverse set of examples of the ways that NYU-LEARN is including educators and students in the process of building and implementing learning analytics.
+She shared examples of how to: involve students in the creation and revision of learning analytics solutions for their own use; work with instructors to align analytically available metrics with valued course pedagogy; and partner with an educational team to design and implement interventions based on at-risk students predictions.
 Watch this webinar to gain a sense of both the conceptual issues and practical concerns involved in designing learning analytics for humans with humans.

 Panel: Data Analytics and Student Success

 “Big Data” analytics have permeated many aspects of our lives, for good and ill.
 This discussion centered around how educational institutions leverage the power of data analytics to improve student learning, persistence, and graduation.
 Panelists also discussed how to gain these benefits without violating privacy, marginalizing teachers, or introducing systematic bias that may harm some students.

 Learning Analytics for Lectures, Design and Informal Learning: Innovations from Japan

 A series of flash talks from our visitors Drs.
 Hiroaki Ogata, Atsushi Shimada and Masanori Yamada from Kyoto University in which they describe their work exploring the possibilities for learning analytics in face-to-face lectures, informal learning environments, and to inform course design.